sriemer/spars-coding/opensuse_fixes/leap15/README.md

 archives.
 Let us assume I have a USB stick with only one ext3 partition mounted to `/mnt`.

-Then I use the following commands:
+Then I use the following commands as root:
 ```
 cp y2lp15.dud /mnt; cd /mnt
 zcat y2lp15.dud | cpio -idmv
-cd ~; sudo umount /mnt
+cd ~; umount /mnt
 ```

 A directory `linux` should appear. `linuxrc` is looking for that directory on all partitions and picks up the DUD automatically this way.
 The option `dud=1` can make this more visible.
 But it is rather meant for the case of only one DVD drive providing both, the regular media and the DUD.

+**Tested** in affected QEMU/KVM VM with emulated SATA disk + LUKS.
+Works.

 ## Building a new Installation ISO with DUD